On profinite subgroups of an algebraic group over a local field: Maximal pro- p subgroups of a semisimple group

 \begin{Rq} The bijective correspondence between Borel $k$-subgroups of $H$ and $p$-Sylow subgroups of $H(k)$ is useless in what follows.
 We only need to know that the number of Borel $k$-subgroups is prime to $p$ (that is also a consequence of Bruhat decomposition).

-More precisely, from this proof we get that the normalizer of a $p$-Sylow subgroup of $H(k)$ is exactly $B(k)$.
-Over a local field instead of a finite field, this will be generalised by Proposition \ref{prop:normalizer:maximal:pro-p} with a simple connectedness assumption: normalizers of a maximal pro-$p$ subgroups are exactly Iwahori subgroups. \end{Rq}
+Over a local field instead of a finite field, the fact that the normalizer of a $p$-Sylow subgroup of $H(k)$ is exactly $B(k)$ will be generalised by Proposition \ref{prop:normalizer:maximal:pro-p} with a simple connectedness assumption: normalizers of a maximal pro-$p$ subgroups are exactly Iwahori subgroups. \end{Rq}

 When a $p$-group acts on a finite set of cardinal prime to $p$, orbit-stabilizer theorem gives the existence of a fixed point.
 This statement can be generalised to the action of a pro-$p$ group.

 \begin{Lem} Let $p$ be a prime and $X$ a finite set of cardinal prime to $p$.
 If $G$ is a pro-$p$ group acting continuously on $X$, then $G$ fixes an element of $X$. \end{Lem}